 In Object Designer, click Report, select the report that you want to modify, and then click Design.

 On the View menu, click Layout.

 In Visual Studio, in the Report.rdlc file, select the control or table row that you want to show conditionally.

 Under Visibility, in the Hidden field, select <Expression…> from the drop-down list.

-In the Expression window, enter the conditional statement for when the control or row is hidden, and then choose the OK button.
+In the Edit Expression window, enter the conditional statement for when the control or row is hidden, and then click OK.

-The following illustration shows an example of a conditional visibility expression on report 116, Statement, in the CRONUS International Ltd. demonstration database.
+The following illustration shows an example of a conditional visibility expression on report 2, General Journal - Test, in the standard application.